danielrcollins1/OED-Expanded/x-campaigns.md

 Trebuchet:  This large mechanical sling can hurl rocks, irons balls, or junk in a 90* arc to ranges between 500 and 1,500 feet (-1 to hit for every 100 feet).
 It inflicts 6d6 damage to a structure and creatures within a 10’ radius.
 It can be fired once per minute and requires a crew of 10.

-Nautical Adventuring
+## Nautical Adventuring
 There are myriad factors to consider regarding watercraft and travel.
 Presented below is a simplified approach to allow manageable adventures and combats at sea.

-Types of Vessels
+### Types of Vessels
 There are countless types of vessels across history for use in a game world.
 Just as the various types of weapons and armor are abstracted down to a few types, vessels are presented by the types below.

-Oared, Large:  Propelled primarily with multiple rows of oars, they are able to travel in the open water of inland seas; otherwise, they must hug the coasts.
+**Oared, Large**:  Propelled primarily with multiple rows of oars, they are able to travel in the open water of inland seas; otherwise, they must hug the coasts.
 They also possess a set of sails.
-Ex: Trireme
+Ex: Large Galley/Trireme

-Oared, Medium: Propelled primarily by a single large row of oars, they are built for speed.
+**Oared, Medium**: Propelled primarily by a single large row of oars, they are built for speed.
 They likewise typically only hug the coasts or island hop.
 They also possess a sails.
-Ex: Dromon
+Ex: Small Galley/Dromon

-Oared, Small: Propelled primarily by a single row of oars, they typically only hug the coasts or island hop.
+**Oared, Small**: Propelled primarily by a single row of oars, they typically only hug the coasts or island hop.
 They also possess a set of sails.
 Ex: Longship

-Sailed, Large: These multi-masted vessels are capable of safely traversing the open ocean between continents.
+**Sailed, Large**: These multi-masted vessels are capable of safely traversing the open ocean between continents.
 However, they are unable to traverse all but the largest rivers.
-Ex, Galleon
+Ex: Galleon

-Sailed, Medium: Possessing one or two masts, they are suitable for travel on inland seas or island hopping.
-Ex Caravel.
+**Sailed, Medium**: Possessing one or two masts, they are suitable for travel on inland seas or island hopping.
+Ex: Caravel/Warhship.

-Sailed, Small: Single-masted, these vessels typically hug the coasts and traverse rivers.
-Ex Kogge.
+**Sailed, Small**: Single-masted, these vessels typically hug the coasts and traverse rivers.
+Ex Kogge/Merchant Ship.

+double check stats vs cost vs name vs original price list Come back to this table......
 Vessel			Distance (miles)	Tactical					Capacity/	Cost (sp) Type	Dimensions	per 12 hrs	Speed		Aboard			Weapons	Avg HP Oared 	 L 120’-160’; 	Oars 30		Oars*: 50’/rd 	20 Crew, 50 Warriors	150 tons/	30,000